apache/tvm/rust/tvm/README.md

 Please follow the TVM [install](https://tvm.apache.org/docs/install/index.html) instructions, `export TVM_HOME=/path/to/tvm` and add `libtvm_runtime` to your `LD_LIBRARY_PATH`.

 *Note:* To run the end-to-end examples and tests, `tvm` and `topi` need to be added to your `PYTHONPATH` or it's automatic via an Anaconda environment when it is installed individually.

+### Disclaimers

+*Apache TVM is a top level project from the Apache software foundation.
+Please refer to the official Apache TVM website for Apache source releases.
+Apache TVM, Apache, the Apache feather, and the Apache TVM project logo are either trademarks or registered trademarks of the Apache Software Foundation.*